Sports Central Staff

 Someone once asked Mike Singletary, former NFL Chicago Bears linebacker, what his favorite part of the game was.
 He answered, "The opportunity to play."
 Since his diagnosis in 1995, Jimmy Dodson has expanded his classic athletic background into various areas of endurance and adventures sports for both the physical and mental challenges, as well as to demonstrate that diabetes is merely a factor that can be managed.
 Whether it is ice climbing, racing mountain bikes, running the Goofy Challenge, or playing a pick-up game, there aren't many things he has not tried.
 Over the years, he has been actively involved with CWD, Adventures for the Cure, Mountains for Active Diabetics, IDEA 2000, Insulindependence, Hope on 2 Wheels, JDRF Ride to Cure, and has experiences as a guide, coach, and fitness instructor.
 Professionally, Jimmy is the Piedmont region biologist for NC State Parks & Recreation with duties as a certified wildlife biologist, registered forester, and wildland firefighter.

 Liz Dodson loves running, lifting, sweating, and playing outside.
-Since becoming a part of the type 1 family eight years ago through her husband Jimmy, she has made exercise and activity a habit in her life, and is constantly inspired by her amazing diabetes family.
+Since becoming a part of the type 1 family nine years ago through her husband Jimmy, she has made exercise and activity a habit in her life, and is constantly inspired by her amazing diabetes family.
 She has completed a few half marathons, obstacle races, one triathlon, and charity cycling events.
-She is excited about actively working with all of the families at this year's Friends for Life!
+She is excited about actively working with all of the families at this year's Friends for Life conference.

 Betsy King, RN, BSN, MEd, has over 30 years nursing experience since graduating from Villanova University.
 For the past 18 years of her career, she has worked as a certified school nurse for the Penn-Delco School District.
 She has additionally specialized in the areas of critical care nursing, working in the ER and Coronary Care Unit.
 Betsy is the Red Cross certified CPR/AED/First Aid trainer for the school district training faculty and support staff.
 She is an advocate for students with diabetes, and facilitates children through the school years as normal children who "happen to have diabetes."
 Her interest in healthy lifestyle and nutrition has always been important to her.
 Betsy is married to an athlete with type 1, Bill King; they have two children, Megan and Billy.
 They enjoy an active lifestyle of going to the gym and running together.
 Betsy attends many diabetes programs, camps, and conferences, focusing on diabetes technology, research, advanced pumping, and intensive management.
 You may remember Betsy from previous years attending Friends for Life Conferences, and she is thrilled to be back.

-Philadelphia native Jaime Molyneux is celebrating nine years of living healthy with type 1 diabetes.
+Philadelphia native Jaime Molyneux is celebrating eleven years of living healthy with type 1 diabetes.
 She was diagnosed at the age of 28, just two months after running the Boston Marathon.
 Post-diagnosis she has completed five more marathons and continues to live an active lifestyle.
 Jaime manages her diabetes using an insulin pump and continuous glucose monitor.
 She works at the University of Pennsylvania as the Director of International Risk Management.
 She is also a certified Zumba® instructor and has been teaching group fitness since 2009.
 Jaime is excited to return to Friends for Life Orlando after having a baby boy in the summer of 2017!

-Brianna Peach is 20 years old and is the big sister of Hannah Peach, 16, who has had type 1 diabetes since 2004.
-She has attended Friends for Life Orlando since 2005 and has never missed a conference!
-Brianna is a sophomore at Tennessee Tech University studying to become a physical therapist.
-This is her first year of being on staff and she is very grateful for this opportunity.
+Brianna Peach is 22 years old and is the big sister of Hannah Peach, 18, who has had type 1 diabetes since 2004.
+She has attended Friends for Life Orlando since 2005 and has never missed a conference.
+Brianna is a senior at Tennessee Tech University studying to become a physical therapist.
 She loves all of her friends here at FFL and has really made friends for life.

 |Return to the Top of This Page|